AadityaJVin/ZTNA-Device-Fingerprinting/EXPLANATION.md

 # Project Explanation

-This file is kept at the repository root for visibility next to `README.md`.

-Below is an overview.
-For the same detailed content, see `docs/EXPLANATION.md`.

 ## Top-level
 - `README.md`: How to run and what the tool does (client-only, Windows).
 - `LICENSE`: MIT license for reuse.